 - 3.7.1.
-Energy Efficiency Guidance is offered to the Domestic Customer at the Installation Visit; - 3.7.2.
-Energy Efficiency Guidance is offered to a Micro-Business Customer at a time appropriate to their needs, whether before, during, or after the Installation Visit; - 3.7.3.The Energy Efficiency Guidance provides the Customer with information and advice about their Smart Metering System and how they can use their Smart Metering System to improve their energy efficiency.
-The Customer is also directed to additional, impartial sources of information that might, for example, include generic information about the Energy Company Obligation (ECO); - 3.7.4.Energy Efficiency Guidance offered to the Customer complements any consumer engagement campaign co-ordinated by the Smart Energy GB;
+Energy Efficiency Guidance is offered to the Domestic Customer at the Installation Visit; - 3.7.2.Energy Efficiency Guidance is offered to a Micro-Business Customer at a time appropriate to their needs, whether before, during, or after the Installation Visit; - 3.7.3.The Energy Efficiency Guidance provides the Customer with information and advice about their Smart Metering System and how they can use their Smart Metering System to improve their energy efficiency.
+The Customer is also directed to additional, impartial sources of information that might, for example, include generic information about the Energy Company Obligation (ECO); - 3.7.4.Energy Efficiency Guidance offered to the Customer complements any centrally coordinated consumer engagement campaign;